frankmanzhu/zmanager/README.md

   developer archives without knowing which backend normally handles them.
 - **Create deliberately.** New archives should use practical, well-supported formats:
-  ZIP for universal sharing, TZST (`.tar.zst`) for fast compression, TGZ (`.tar.gz`) for compatibility, TZAP for encrypted recoverable archives, and 7z for high-compression encrypted archives.
+  ZIP for universal sharing, TZST (`.tar.zst`) for fast compression, TGZ (`.tar.gz`) for compatibility, TZAP for encrypted recoverable archives, 7z for high-compression encrypted archives, and Apple Archive (`.aar`/`.aea`) for Apple platforms.
+- **A modern RAR alternative.** The `.tzap` format is designed as a fast, secure, and resilient competitor to RAR, featuring state-of-the-art cryptographic signatures, multi-recipient encryption, and robust error recovery.
 - **Avoid legacy creation paths.** Old compression methods matter for reading existing files, but new archives should use safer and faster defaults.
 - **Use strong password protection.** Encrypted ZIP, TZAP, and 7z creation use